 Admission through the Early Decision Program is competitive; in recent years, the percentage of accepted applicants in this program is similar to our overall admissions rate.
 While every application is assessed individually and holistically, we have found in recent years that the median GPA of students accepted in this program is similar to our overall median GPA; the median LSAT of students accepted to this program is often slightly below our overall median LSAT.

-If an applicant is denied admission through the Early Decision Program, the decision is final for fall 2022.
+If an applicant is denied admission through the Early Decision Program, the decision is final for Fall 2023.
 There will not be a re-review of the file during the regular admissions cycle.
 Denied and waitlisted applicants can continue to consider other law schools.
 Waitlisted applicants are no longer bound by the early decision agreement that they will enroll if admitted.